semprag/semprag.github.io/word.md

 ---
 layout: default
-title: "Instructions for submission in Word format"
+title: Instructions for submission in Word format
 ---
-# Word

 Providing a document in Word format is problematic for a few reasons.